 Slightly more durable than lambskin, yet decidedly more supple than, say, a Caviar, calfskin has a finely-grained look available in a few different treatments.

-“Aged” calfskin is a bit more creased, yet fresher than a “crumpled calfskin”, which is more textured and closer to a caviar in both look and feel.
+“Aged” calfskin is a bit more creased, yet fresher than a “crumpled calfskin”, which is more textured and closer to caviar in both look and feel.

 As you might have guessed, it’s quite versatile and can look very different from bag to bag.

-Typically more affordable than other leathers on this list, patent leather offers a high gloss finish that tends to catch your eye from across the room….or street, or crowded theatre, or…you get the idea.
-It’s usually made from high-quality cattle hide, and tends to be more affordable than other textiles — though not always.
+Typically more affordable than other leathers on this list, patent leather offers a high gloss finish that tends to catch your eye from across the room….or street or crowded theatre, or…you get the idea.
+It’s usually made from high-quality cattle hide and tends to be more affordable than other textiles — though not always.

 Note: patent leather is definitely not stain resistant, and requires care to keep in good condition.

-Iridescent shine with a pebbled texture, the caviar is simply a classic.
+Irresistible shine with a pebbled texture, the caviar is simply a classic.
 These bags tend to hold their value well, largely because they’re nearly scuff-proof, hold their shape well over time, and are just consistently popular.

 It should be noted that caviar isn’t actually a type of leather (just as “patent” isn’t), but rather a way of treating the leather to achieve a certain look.